magoo/risk-measurement/risk/defined.rst

   *The vault will be robbed during overnight hours, in Q2, resulting in $1M loss or greater.*

-In trying to engineer towards a reduction in this risk, our limitations as engineers may contain our ability to influence the likelihoods or impacts that compose the risk.
+In selecting engineering tasks that risk, our limitations as engineers may contain our ability to influence the likelihoods *or* impacts that compose the risk.

 This goes against definitions of risk attempt to track the *Expected Value* of a risk, which demand that both factors are calculated.

 .. note::
   The Expected Value of risk is equal to the product of its likelihood and impact.
 For example, a 50% likelihood of a $10 loss within a year has an expected value of $5 annually.

-However, we may not want to measure both.
+However, we *may not want to measure both*!

 In our example vault was in a bank, the "losses" may be obvious.
 But what if artwork is in the vault?
 What about a softer subject, like, reputation?
 For instance, you may try to reduce the overnight holdings of the bank vault (impact).
 You may install a thicker vault to prevent robbery (likelihood).
-It's common to be limited to solutions that focus on one factor or the other.
+It's common to be limited to solutions that focus on one component of risk and not the other.

-While both of these impact the expected value of a loss, you can still work on these independent factors and trust that an expected value is being influenced positively.
+Both of these impact the expected value of a loss.
+You can still work on these independent factors and trust that an expected value is being influenced positively.

 In some cases, an organization may be *very intentionally* increasing one factor or another.
 For instance, a business may be trying to collect as much artwork as possible, and limiting this operation may be counterintuitive to the business.

 The world being as it is, the expected value of a risk is a desirable thing to measure, if it is reasonable to do so.
+We can trust that efforts to mitigate a risk may reduce the Expected Value of a loss, even if we don't have the full picture measured.

 Conclusion
 ----------

-As engineers, we must work on estimations of well defined future events and / or losses.
+As engineers, we must work on estimations of well defined likelihoods or impacts.
 We do not always need to measure both.
 First, we need to measure the targets of our efforts.

 We can focus and target these areas of risk by defining them as :doc:`scenarios </risk/scenarios>`.